FREQUENTLY ASKED QUESTIONS

 And don’t forget the sunscreen!

-Can I set up a table/area for myself with supplies and goodies?
+Can I set up my own table/area with supplies and goodies?

 Note: It is an open area that will not be secure.
 Runners take care of each other, but please take normal precautions with valuables.